FAQs about care

 Other forms of care include residential care, kinship care and secure care.

 While we know that very few care leavers go to university at the same age as their peers, we don’t know how many care leavers eventually go on to get higher education qualifications.
-Data about what young people do after leaving care is only collected by local authorities at the age of 19.
+Data about what young people do after leaving care is only collected by local authorities for those aged 19-21.
 We do know that many care leavers often go on to university later in life.
 This may be because it takes care leavers longer to get the qualifications they need to go on to higher education.
 It may also be because they think that university is not for them, or because they are afraid of taking on high levels of debt.

 As well as making decisions about what university to go to and what they want to study, care leavers also have to think about where they’re going to live and how they are going to support themselves.
 Although the local authority has a duty to support care leavers while they are at university, care leavers often struggle financially and have to have part time, or even full time jobs alongside studying.
 Care leavers may have to make decisions about where to go based on accommodation – they may feel that they have to attend a local university if they already have their own tenancy, because they may be worried if they give it up, they won’t have somewhere to live when they leave university.